spiralwrks/cc.spiralworks.ai/README.md

-# Computational Creativity: A New Frontier in Generalization Abilities Research Paper Website
+# Computational Creativity: A New Frontier in Generalization Abilities Landing Page

 This repository hosts the static website for our research paper at [cc.spiralworks.ai](https://cc.spiralworks.ai).